 The "best" or "most typical member" of a category.

-A theory of categorization that argues that we make category judgements by comparing a new instance with stored members for other instances of the category.
+A theory of categorization that argues that we make category judgments by comparing a new instance with stored memories for other instances of the category.

 Rational Choice Theory